-An isolated episode of Bell's palsy with full recovery and no clinical or functional residua is not aeromedically disqualifying and does not require waiver.
-An isolated episode of Bell's palsy with incomplete clinical recovery or recurrent episodes of Bell's palsy is disqualifying for all flying classes, and the flyer will be considered for a waiver based on the outcome of treatment and level of post-treatment residual defects.
-A history of remote Bell's palsy will not necessarily be disqualifying as there is often complete resolution and affected individuals are not at an increased risk of recurrence.
+An isolated episode or history of Bell's palsy with full recovery without clinical or functional residua is not aeromedically disqualifying and does not require waiver, but does require a DNIF period during treatment and recovery.
+An isolated episode of Bell's palsy with incomplete and functionally limiting clinical recovery or recurrent episodes of Bell's palsy is disqualifying for all flying classes and operational duties, and the servicemember will be considered for a waiver based on the outcome of treatment and level of post-treatment residual deficits.
+Affected individuals often have complete resolution of symptoms and are at a low risk of recurrence.

 Flying Class (FC) Waiver Potential Waiver Authority ACS Review or Evaluation

-FC I/IA Yes 1 AETC Yes
+I/IA Yes 1 AFRS/CMO Yes

-FC II/III/SWA Yes 1 MAJCOM Yes
+II//III/SWA Yes 1 MAJCOM Yes

 ATC/GBO Yes 1 MAJCOM No